Lesley-16/Implementing-a-virtual-network/README.md

 4. **Configured VNet peering** to allow communication between different VNets
 5. **Created 2 ubuntu Virtual Machines**
 6. **Connect to virtual machines using Bastion** by using username and password i have used when creating virtual machine.
-7. **Start communication bettween virtual machines** using bash prompt.
+7. **Start communication between virtual machines** using bash prompt.

 ## Technologies Used
 - Microsoft Azure